CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 **`add`** `Basketball practice from 051016 1800 051016 2100 #basketball`

-> Creates a new Event 'Group meeting at I3 MR9' with the time period as 5 October 2016, 6:00 p.m. to 9:00 p.m.
+> Creates a new Event 'Basketball practice' with the time period as 5 October 2016, 6:00 p.m. to 9:00 p.m.
 Also adds a #basketball tag to it.

 <br>
 ### 3.1.5.
 Find an Item